TheNooby28/StudyHelper/README.md

 4. Click the question you want the answer of
 5. The answer of the question will appear underneath

+## Stealth Mode!
+1. Open the extension as normal (make sure you're signed in)
+2. Click the eyeball in the top right to enable stealth mode
+3. Alt + Click any text on the avaliable websites (see below) to get the answer right next to it
+4. When you want to quickly hide everything, you can press ESC to delete all the answers
+5. To disable, press the now ninja button in the extension page

 ## Installation
 1. Download the newest extension file from the [releases page](https://github.com/TheNooby28/StudyHelper/releases)
 2. The extension should have been imported into Google Chrome